deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 It helped.
 It gave him a moment to stop focusing on the futile facts in front of him and instead turn his attention to what could be *done.*

 Doomsday scenarios.
 Sartori was just old enough that *‘doomsday’* had once meant the Soviets finally losing it and launching their ICBMs.
 The legacy of that standoff was still with them: even after several space battles and despite Sartori’s status as easily the most prolific launcher of wartime nukes *ever,* the USA’s reserve of nuclear weapons was still deep enough to hit every major city on the planet a few dozen times over.
-Still enough to reduce Humanity from nearly eight billion souls, to barely eight *million,* if not less.
+Still enough to reduce Humanity from substantially more than eight billion souls, to barely eight *million,* if not less.

-The full extent of the Hierarchy’s resources was unquestionably enough to make that arsenal look like the fireworks display at a highschool ball game.
+The full extent of the Hierarchy’s resources was unquestionably enough to make that arsenal look like the fireworks display at a high school ball game.
 But at least he could plan for it.

 Start with what he knew.
 The Gaoians had gigaton-scale weapons, and considering how deeply infiltrated *they* had been prior to the war on Gao it was a certainty that the Hierarchy had that technology as well.